-Semi-mature mixed broadleaves of natural origin, predominantly ash and sycamore, with stream running through centre of this sub-compartment.
-Densely shaded with occasional or frequent bramble.
+Semi-mature mixed broadleaves of natural origin, predominantly ash and sycamore, as well as the presence of rowan, beech, elm and holly.
+The tributary of the North Esk runs through center of this subcompartment.
+Significant portions of the area are densely shaded with occasional or frequent bramble, laural and snowberry.
+Approximately 30 Ash trees removed in winter 2019-2020 near the A701 boundary reducing the overcrowding in this compartment.
 There are no footpaths within the sub-compartment.
 Trees on the banking below Beeslack Cottages are important for stabilising the slope.